splunk/TA-jira-cloud-add-on-for-splunk/README.md

 ## Getting Started
 This is a TA to pull in data from Jira REST API.
-The [auditing](https://developer.atlassian.com/cloud/jira/platform/rest/v3/#api-group-Audit-records) endpoint is being hit to fetch data for the audit records.
+The [Audit records](https://developer.atlassian.com/cloud/jira/platform/rest/v3/#api-group-Audit-records) endpoint is being hit to fetch data for the audit records.

 ### Getting Jira API Token
 - Get the proper permission: `Jira Administrators` global permission.